ghackenberg/lightweight-cpp-plugin-framework/Tutorials/01_Develop_Your_First_Plugin/README.md

 # Tutorial: Develop Your First Plugin

 This tutorial will guide you through creating a new plugin from scratch.
-We will build a `MultiplierService` plugin that, like the existing `DummyService`, provides an implementation for the abstract service interface defined in the `DummyApplication` plugin.
+We will build a `MultiplierService` plugin that, like the existing `DummyService`, provides an implementation for the abstract service interface defined in the `DummyApplicationCli` plugin.

 Instead of adding numbers, our new plugin will multiply them.